 Enjoy the Ride

 Many guide services include shuttle transportation to and from the tour or as part of the tour experience, with face coverings required for all throughout the duration of the trip.
 Leaving the driving to the expert lets you sit back, relax, and avoid the hassle of driving and finding parking.
-It also gives you and your guide a chance to get acquainted and preview important information while en route to your destination.
+It also gives you and your guide a chance to get acquainted and preview important information on the way to your destination.
 You’ll want to take in all of the dreamy landscapes as you ride in a shuttle van from Joseph to Hells Canyon in Eastern Oregon with an outfitter like Winding Waters River Expeditions en route to your multiday rafting excursion.
 The company offers a flexible cancellation policy due to illness and has strict COVID protocols in place.
-They now keep each couple or group of friends to a “pod,” with one pod per guide, one pod and guide per boat, and 6 feet of space maintained between the pod and guide.
 Add-ons to the rafting tour include a focus on photography and wildflowers, gourmet meals, fishing, and other side trips.
 The 2021 season runs from late April to late September.

 Gratuity is Appreciated